apache/accumulo-website/_docs-2/administration/upgrading.md

 process.
 The user will want to check the contents of the Manager log to observe the progress of the upgrade.

-The `accumulo upgrade --prepare` command will be included with the 2.1.4 and 3.1.0 releases to assist users in upgrading to the 4.0 release.
+The `accumulo upgrade --prepare` command will be included with the 2.1 and 3.1 releases, starting with 2.1.4 and 3.1.0, to assist users in upgrading to the 4.0 release.

 ## Upgrading from 1.10 or 2.0 to 2.1